OneMeanDragon/ClassicLFG/README.md

    * 7-24-2021: set the time out duration to 2 mins instead of 5 [src/config.lua]
    * 7-12-2021: updated the main chat parser to include "LF" and "LFG" [src/core/chat-parser.lua ]
    * 7-12-2021: Fixed the filters for TBC (i asume that these may be different from region to region.) [src/data/dungeons.lua]
+* Since TBC Finally added the old LFG tool I have archived this addon.